roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Enable ARMS Prometheus.md

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane of the ACK console, click **Clusters**.
+2. In the left-side navigation pane, click **Clusters**.

 3. In the upper-right corner of the Clusters page, click **Create Kubernetes Cluster**.

 4. Select the cluster template that you want to use and configure parameters for the new cluster.
 On the **Component Configurations**page, select **Enable Prometheus Monitoring**.

-    For more information about how to create a cluster, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
+    For more information about how to create a cluster, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).

     **Note:** By default, **Enable Prometheus Monitoring** is selected when you create a cluster.